awaran/MorphyTransitions/README.md

 ### func swapView(dest:UIView, animationDuration:TimeInterval, doesFade:Bool = false, fadeDuration:TimeInterval = 0.0, callback:@escaping (() -> Void) = {}) throws

+**Description**
 Swaps the calling view with the dest view including their nslayouts.
 ProTip (to get a view to move from one set of layouts to another set of layouts, set the dest view as invisable then animate between the visable and invisable views)

-dest: The destination view you want to swap with
+**dest**: The destination view you want to swap with

-animationDuration: How long it takes for the swap to happen
+**animationDuration**: How long it takes for the swap to happen

-doesFade: after the swap, if this is set on, it will make the self and dest views fade out
+**doesFade**: after the swap, if this is set on, it will make the self and dest views fade out

-fadeDuration: If doesFade is set to true, this is how long it will take for self and dest to fade out
+**fadeDuration**: If doesFade is set to true, this is how long it will take for self and dest to fade out

-callback: the callback will happen after the animation and possible fade animation happens
+**callback**: the callback will happen after the animation and possible fade animation happens

 ```swift
 beforeVC.one.swapView(dest:beforeVC.two ....